milkaotieno/The-burger-palace/README.md

-# The-burger-palace is purely HTML and CSS project
+# The-burger-palace
 This is a user interface for The Burger Palace.
 It is a HTML and CSS based project.
-The main objective is to show understanding of CSS and HTML of front end web development.
+The main objective is to show understanding of CSS and HTML for front end web development.